 Mary Wood Fellowship

 The Mary Wood Fellowship at Washington College is awarded in odd-numbered years to a female-identifying writer who has published at least one book in the selection genre.
-The Fellowship enables female and nonbinary creative writing students at Washington College to work with and learn from successful female-identifying writers who spend several days on campus.
+The Fellowship enables female-identifying and nonbinary creative writing students at Washington College to work with and learn from successful female-identifying writers who spend several days on campus.

 Eastern Shore author Mary Wood, whose support makes the fellowship possible, was a ’68 graduate of the College and a former member of its Board of Visitors and Governors.